Wildlife of Algeria

 The wildlife of Algeria is composed of its flora and fauna.
-Mountains, chotts, wetlands and grassy desert-like regions all support a wide range of wildlife.
+Mountains, chotts, wetlands, and grassy desert-like regions all support a wide range of wildlife.
 The most commonly seen animals include the wild boars, jackals, and gazelles, although it is not uncommon to spot fennecs and jerboas.
 Leopards and cheetahs are seldom seen.

 A variety of bird species make the country an attraction for bird watchers.
 Barbary macaques are the sole native monkey.

 Flora

 In the north, the native flora includes the Algerian oak, Atlas cedar, and other conifers.
 The grape vine is indigenous to the coast.
 In the Sahara region, some oases have date palms.
 Acacia with wild olives are the predominant flora in the remainder of the Sahara.

+In the south, the critically endangered Saharan cypress is endemic in Algeria.

+In Algeria forest cover is around 1% of the total land area, equivalent to 1,949,000 hectares (ha) of forest in 2020, up from 1,667,000 ha in 1990.
+In 2020, naturally regenerating forest covered 1,439,000 ha and planted forest covered 510,000 ha.
+Of the naturally regenerating forest 0% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 6% of the forest area was found within protected areas.
+For the year 2015, 80% of the forest area was reported to be under public ownership, 18% private ownership and 2% with ownership listed as other or unknown.

 Fauna

 Mammals

 There are 104 mammal species in Algeria, of which three are critically endangered, two are endangered, ten are vulnerable, and three are near-threatened.
-One of the species listed for Algeria is extinct and one can no longer be found in the wild.
+One of the species listed for Algeria is extinct, and one does no longer occur in the wild.